 R. Bryce Fowler has served as our Executive Vice President, Chief Financial Officer and Treasurer since 2010.
 He also serves as chief executive officer, president and public information officer of TBK Bank, SSB.
 Previously, Mr. Fowler was a partner in Cyma Fund Advisors, which managed a \$100 million capital investment in a leveraged mortgage-backed securities portfolio.
 He also served as a director, president and chief financial officer of Bluebonnet Savings Bank, FSB, a \$3+ billion Southwest Plan institution formed from the acquisition of 15 failed institutions in 1988.
 He was a member of the executive committee that led Bluebonnet through the acquisition and consolidation of these institutions, implemented and managed the government assistance agreement, expanded its state-wide lending operations to be national in scope and was one of the principal architects in the development and implementation of Bluebonnet's transition to a wholesale institution focused primarily in MBS investment strategies.
 Prior to that, Mr. Fowler was an auditor for David, Kinard & Company, working primarily on financial institution clients.
-Mr. Fowler received a bachelor of business administration from the University of Texas-Arlington and is a certified public accountant in Texas (license inactive).
+Mr. Fowler received a bachelor of business administration from the University of Texas- Arlington and is a certified public accountant in Texas (license inactive).

 Gail Lehmann has served as our Executive Vice President and Secretary since 2010.
-She also serves as executive vice president, chief operating officer, chief information officer and secretary of TBK Bank, SSB.
+She also serves as executive vice president, chief operating officer, and secretary of TBK Bank, SSB.
 Previously, Ms. Lehmann served as corporate compliance officer and senior vice president of risk management for Bluebonnet Savings Bank, FSB, a \$3 billion wholesale thrift.
 Ms. Lehmann has been in the banking industry for more than 30 years and has experience in all facets of banking operations with particular emphasis on regulatory compliance, risk management, information technology and venture capital environments.
 She also has expertise in the area of property and subsidiary management.
 Ms. Lehmann received a bachelor of science, with a major in public administration/political science and a minor in criminal justice, from the University of Illinois.

 Adam D. Nelson joined Triumph in 2013 and serves as Executive Vice President and General Counsel.
-He also serves as Executive Vice President and General Counsel of TBK Bank, SSB and Senior Vice President, General Counsel and Chief Compliance Officer of Triumph Capital Advisors, wholly-owned subsidiaries of the Company.
-Mr. Nelson also serves as Vice President and Chief Compliance Officer of Trinitas Capital Management, LLC, an independent registered investment adviser, a position he has held since 2015.
-Previously, Mr. Nelson served as Vice President and Deputy General Counsel of ACE Cash Express, Inc., a financial services retailer.
+He also serves as executive vice president and general counsel of TBK Bank, SSB.
+Mr. Nelson previously served as Vice President and Chief Compliance Officer of Trinitas Capital Management, LLC, an independent registered investment adviser.
+In addition, Mr. Nelson previously served as Vice President and Deputy General Counsel of ACE Cash Express, Inc., a financial services retailer.
 Prior to that, Mr. Nelson was an attorney with the firm of Weil Gotshal & Manges, LLP, where he focused on mergers and acquisitions, management led buyouts and private equity transactions.
 Mr. Nelson received a bachelor of arts in economics, magna cum laude, from Baylor University and a Juris Doctorate, cum laude, from Harvard Law School.